 The Streets of New York

 The feeling “in the streets” differs a lot per neighbourhood.
 Not every neighbourhood has been hit equally hard.
 For example, it’s still quite busy in Williamsburg in Brooklyn, where you notice little difference from before the pandemic.
-Other neighborhoods, such as the East Village where normally many students live, and the places where there are many offices, are now almost deserted.
+Other neighbourhoods, such as the East Village where normally many students live, and the places where there are many offices, are now almost deserted.
 This has affected the restaurants and shops in those areas, it has also applied to places that are largely dependent on tourism.
 Times Square is a shadow of what it normally is without the hordes of tourists.
-Some of the shops, such as the Disney Store, are only half open.
+Some of the shops, such as the Disney Store, are only half-open.
 Other shops, which are normally open until late at night, now have limited opening hours.
 However, in many places, it’s much more lively and busier on weekends than on weekdays.
 This applies to tourist sights and hotels but also to restaurants and bars.

 Face masks in New York

 Face masks are mandatory everywhere, and when you walk around the city, it’s striking that 99% of the people always wear a face mask everywhere.
 Overall on the street and in the park, as well as while cycling and running.
 This is undoubtedly a result of the excessive promotion of the use of a face mask, although New Yorkers are generally conscientious so they do what is expected of them.